 Explore Rotterdam’s parks

 As soon as the sun comes out, Rotterdammers are very likely to be found at one of the city’s many parks.
 Despite the modern architecture of the city, it is surprisingly green – around 20% of the city surface are green areas.
-Here you cannot only exercise, take walks and relax but also enjoy a picnic or barbecue.
+Here you cannot only exercise, take walks and relax but also enjoy a picnic or barbeque.

 One of the most popular parks in Rotterdam is Het Park.
-Conveniently located at the Euromast, this English landscape style-inspired park is the ideal location for a picnic out on a sunny day.
+Conveniently located at the Euromast, this English landscape style-inspired park is the ideal location for a picnic on a sunny day.
 For a fascinating view over the city you can also go to Dakpark.
-The park is located at a height of 9 meters, so you will have a spectacular view over the harbours and futuristic architecture of Rotterdam.
+This park is located at a height of 9 meters, so you will have a spectacular view over the harbours and futuristic architecture of Rotterdam.

 Seek shelter in museums